Copyright 2017 by Mario Vaden

 One of the most interesting redwoods was 68 feet circumference and 21.6 ft. diameter.
 We named it Caveman.
 This redwood has about 10 feet difference in grade between upslope and downslope.
 On the low side, we discovered a huge cave under the trunk with about 150 sq. ft. and two windows for daylight.
 The photo shows part.
 But you can also see the page for Caveman redwood with larger photos.
 It was a nice find along our bee-line from the Hy.
 199 turnout to Clarks Creek.

 Considering the basic location was described by Richard Preston, it's surprising nobody searches this part of Jedediah Smith Redwoods State Park for New Hope or anything else.
 Michael Taylor even listed the GPS coordinates several years ago.
 I'm not sure why this area remained desolate of seekers, unless maybe, they heard of the huckleberry patches we encountered.

 Thomas and I capped our day with Fish & Chips at the Chart Room in Crescent City.
 A few street machines remained in town after the Sea Cruise auto show and the atmosphere in town was lively.
 It was a nice evening to recap the adventure over a brew.

-The south end of this park is basically where Sillett and Taylor entered Jedediah Smith redwoods, May 1998.
+The south end of this park is where Sillett and Taylor entered Jedediah Smith redwoods, May 1998.
 The same day they discovered Lost Monarch, Screaming Titans, Del Norte Titan, El Viejo del Norte and a few others like Neptune.
 It may surprise some people when I tell them, but New Hope grove is my favorite grove even when compared to Grove of Titans.